freddycoppa/webgpu-fluid-sim/README.md

 ## Footnotes

 1. This simulation doesn't exactly perform full-blown pressure projection.
-Instead, it does a sort of iterative divergence relaxation, which removes divergence from the velocity field without explicitly solving for the pressure potential.
+Instead, it does iterative divergence relaxation, which directly removes divergence from the velocity field without explicitly solving for the pressure potential.
 I learned this method from [matthias-research](https://matthias-research.github.io/pages/tenMinutePhysics/17-fluidSim.pdf).

 ## Other Topics